Medical Malpractice Lawyers in Cleveland

 - We fully comprehend the complexities of the law, medicine, medical techniques, procedures, timelines, and appropriate standards of care.

-Medical malpractice attorneys at Spangenberg Shibley & Liber LLP are fighting the defendants' efforts to deprive the plaintiff of her full measure of damages by challenging the constitutionality of the statute as it applies to the plaintiff in this case.
-SS&L attorneys are prepared to protect the plaintiff's constitutional rights and ensure that she receives the full recovery to which she is entitled.
+Medical malpractice attorneys at Spangenberg Shibley & Liber LLP are fighting the defendants' efforts to deprive the plaintiff of her full measure of damages by challenging the statute's constitutionality as it applies to the plaintiff in this case.
+SS&L attorneys are prepared to protect the plaintiff's constitutional rights and ensure that she receives the total recovery to which she is entitled.

-Medically negligent mistakes by doctors, nurses, and hospital personnel can be devastating, often resulting in permanent injury or death.
+Medically negligent mistakes by doctors, nurses, and hospital personnel can be devastating, resulting in permanent injury or death.
 The law firm of Spangenberg Shibley & Liber LLP has a preeminent reputation in the field of medical malpractice litigation.
-Several of our verdicts and settlements are among the largest ever awarded in the state of Ohio.
-Because understanding the medical evidence is so critical in cases involving medical malpractice, we employ two registered nurses on our staff.
+Several of our verdicts and settlements are among the largest ever awarded in Ohio.
+Because understanding the medical evidence is critical in cases involving medical malpractice, we employ two registered nurses on our staff.

-SS&L maintains a current medical library, with access to the most up-to-date medical journals and publications, as well as on-line services, to ensure that we know the medicine as well as any doctor involved in the case.
-Based upon their confidence in our professional integrity, many leading medical specialists have testified as expert witnesses in our cases against negligent doctors and hospitals.
+SS&L maintains a current medical library, with access to the most up-to-date medical journals and publications, as well as online services, to ensure that we know the medicine and any doctor involved in the case.
+Based upon their confidence in our professional integrity, many leading medical specialists have testified as expert witnesses against negligent doctors and hospitals in our cases.

-We all want to believe that our doctors and medical providers have our best interest in mind, but mistakes can still be made.
-There are several indications that you may have a medical malpractice case, but only working with a knowledgeable attorney can give you full confidence of the validity of your case.
-Here are some examples of when a mistake is an act of malpractice and the victim may be entitled to compensation through a malpractice claim:
+We all want to believe that our doctors and medical providers have our best interests, but mistakes can still be made.
+There are several indications that you may have a medical malpractice case, but only working with a knowledgeable attorney can give you complete confidence in the validity of your case.
+Here are some examples of when a mistake is an act of malpractice, and the victim may be entitled to compensation through a malpractice claim:

 Medical malpractice cases are often hard to prove because of patient consent when undergoing a medical procedure.
 For a case to be successful, an attorney must demonstrate the following elements:

-They breached the standard of care or took an action/failed to take an action that a similarly trained physician would have done correctly
+- They breached the standard of care or took action/failed to take an action that a similarly trained physician would have done correctly

 Ohio Medical Malpractice Statute of Limitations